Boston Area NeighborhoodLIFT

 I have a homebuyer education certificate from an agency that is not HUD Approved.
 Will that be accepted?

 No. Only homebuyer education certificates from HUD-Approved Housing Counseling Agencies that have adopted the National Industry Standards are eligible for NeighborhoodLIFT funds.
-More information and a list of approved providers can be found here

 Can I own another home and still qualify for the NeighborhoodLIFT program?